 When it comes to fostering, this is something that can really help the dogs.
-Unfortunately when dogs are moved from home to home, this can create inconsistent behavior, behavioral issues, bonding issues, then add in the fact that the dog has no understanding of any obedience, that will make it harder on the dog to find a home.
+Unfortunately when dogs are moved from home to home, this can create inconsistent behavior, behavioral issues, bonding issues, then add in the fact that the dog has no understanding of any obedience, which will make it harder for the dog to find a home.
 Finding a home is the first battle, but then the second battle is for the dog to keep it.

 Here are a few tips to keep in mind: